SenseLogic/CIBYL/README.md

 *   a block starts by `{` and ends by `}`.
 *   a `do` block starts its own line.

+Moreover, if the `--case` option is used :
+*   PascalCase attributes prefixed by '@' are converted to snake_case .
+*   PascalCase methods suffixed by '(' are converted to snake_case.
+*   PascalCase identifiers prefixed by `\` are kept unchanged.

 ## Limitations

 *   Blocks must be properly aligned.